-The best messenger bags for photographers in 2023: bags for camera gear and a laptop
+The best messenger bags for photographers in 2025: carry your camera gear in style

 best messenger bags for photographers

-There's a reason why messenger bags are some of the most popular camera bags ever made.
-They often come with customizable interior dividers that can be shaped around the needs of your gear, and many have extra features like rain covers, tripod holders, and even laptop pouches.
+There's a reason why messenger bags are one of the most popular styles of camera bags for photographers.
+They offer instant access to your kit, without having to remove it first like a backpack.
+Inside, you'll find customizable interior dividers that can be shaped around the needs of your gear, and many have extra features like rain covers, tripod holders, and even laptop pouches.

 Slinging across one shoulder, messenger bags are as useful for a daily commute as they are for photo gear, which makes them a great choice if you plan to use the bag for multiple purposes.
 Generally speaking, their slim profile makes them great for city breaks and day trips, but that's not to say they aren't roomy.